syd-nguyen/roll/README.md

 _roll_ is available as a public Docker image at [this Docker Hub repository](https://hub.docker.com/repository/docker/cvv8cb/roll/general).
 To run the image, execute the following command:

-` docker run -it --rm  -p 8080:8080 --env-file .env -e CONNECTION_STRING="<personal-connection-string>" cvv8cb/roll:latest`
+` docker run -it --rm  -p 8080:8080 --env-file <env-file> cvv8cb/roll:latest`

-where `<personal-connection-string>` is the specific string from your MongoDB account.
+where `<env-file>` is replaced with the name of your env file, for example `.env`.
+See `.env.example` for how this file should look.

 ## ✒️ Design Decisions